Natalia Yurchenko: Eponymous skills

 The Yurchenko vault is named after her in the Code of Points.
-The Yurchenko family is now a group of vaults based on the entry she used in her original Yurchenko vault (a round-off onto the table, followed by a back tuck).
+The Yurchenko family is now a group of vaults based on the entry she used in her original Yurchenko vault (a round-off on to the spring board, followed by a flic-flac "back handspring" on to the table, with a backwards tucked salto off).
 The Yurchenko loop is another skill she originated, but it no longer appears in the Code of Points.

 Post-competitive career

-Yurchenko coached at LVSA, a gymnastics club in Pennsylvania, for almost nine years, at Parkettes National Gymnastics Training Center in Allentown, Pennsylvania and at the Lakeshore Academy of Artistic Gymnastics in Chicago Illinois.
+Yurchenko coached at LVSA, a gymnastics club in Pennsylvania, for almost nine years, at Parkettes National Gymnastics Training Center in Allentown, Pennsylvania, and at the Lakeshore Academy of Artistic Gymnastics in Chicago.
 In June 2015, she opened her own gymnastics academy, C.I.T.Y.
 Club Gymnastics Academy, in Chicago's South Loop.